Print Books & Journals

 Use the LCCC Catalog to search for print books and journals held in our library.
-The LCCC library currently holds approximately 60,000 titles.
-You can search with the widget below or by using the Classic Catalog.
+The LCCC library currently holds approximately 65,000 titles.
+You can search with the widget below or by using the new discovery platform.

 How books are organized at the library

 Books and other materials at academic libraries are shelved using the Library of Congress Classification System.
 It's an alphanumeric system where books are organized into primary and secondary subject areas.
 To learn more visit Library of Congress Classification at loc.gov